wasmerio/.github/profile/README.md

   <p>
 We are Wasmer, a team of developers working to make software available anywhere thanks to lightweight containers based on WebAssembly.
-Check out the Wasmer runtime in our website: https://wasmer.io/ or feel free to give us a star! https://github.com/wasmerio/wasmer
+Check out the website: https://wasmer.io/ or feel free to give us a star! https://github.com/wasmerio/wasmer

 Looking forward to have you being part of our awesome community! 🚀
   </p>